mmgen/mmgen-wallet/doc/wiki/Getting-Started-with-MMGen-Wallet.md

 ```

 *While not covered in this introduction, note that it’s also possible to [import
-external coin addresses into your tracking wallet][01].
+non-MMGen coin addresses into your tracking wallet][01].
 This allows MMGen
 Wallet to track and spend funds from another wallet without having to transfer
-the coins through the network.
-To do this, you must save the keys corresponding
+the coins via the blockchain.
+To do this, you must save the private keys
-to the given addresses in a separate file for use during transaction signing.*
+corresponding to the given addresses in a separate file for use during
+transaction signing.*

 Note that each address has a unique ID (the ‘MMGen ID’) consisting of a Seed ID,
 address type code letter, and index.
 Addresses of different types may be